ece362-purdue/proton-labs/lab0-intro/README.md

 At this point, you are free to leave.
 Please make sure to close all windows, log out of the machine (click on your name on the top bar, and click Log Out, or similar), take all your belongings with you, and exit the lab.
 You must perform this clean-up procedure in every lab, or you will lose all points on the lab.

 > [!IMPORTANT]
 > You must only leave after you have gotten your breadboard signed and you have cleaned up your station.
-Do not leave behind plastic wrappers, breaboard wires, or any other trash as a result of setting up your breadboard in lab.  **Failure to clean up your station will result in a penalty for the lab currently running in that week.**
+Do not leave behind plastic wrappers, breadboard wires, or any other trash as a result of setting up your breadboard in lab.  **Failure to clean up your station will result in a penalty for the lab currently running in that week.**